 1. Consistent Reporting & Improved Accuracy

 There are plenty of things that could affect the accuracy of the information reported.
 By eliminating manual data transfer and the potential for illegible handwriting, you decrease the possibilities for human error drastically.
-It doesn’t matter how many asterisks or underlines used, forms still come back incomplete and many times by the time the office gets it back it is too late to fix.
-Automating these forms removes the headache of tracking down incomplete information and ensures top quality information every time.
+It doesn’t matter how many asterisks or underlines are used, forms still come back incomplete, and often, by the time the office gets it back, it is too late to fix.
+Automating these forms removes the headache of tracking down incomplete information and ensures top-quality information every time.
 Accurate reporting relies on having the best data possible.
-By improving the quality of the data you're collecting, this allows you to make the best decisions for your business.
+By improving the quality of the data you’re collecting, you can make the best decisions for your business.

 2. Data Visibility